 An intimate of the Prince Regent and Mrs. Fitzherbert, George Bryan Brummell seemed to purposely escalate the friction he began experiencing in Carlton House toward the end of his intimacy with the Prince, which appeared in tandem with the Regent’s abandonment of his Whig friends.
-Various anecdotes were floated to account for the final disintegration in 1811 of a friendship between Brummell and the heir to the throne that had begun when in 1794 Brummell was able to purchase a lowly commission in the Prince’s Tenth Royal Hussars.
-Living always beyond his means was fundamental to Brummell’s self-portrayal, much like Trump’s career in real estate.
+Various anecdotes were floated to account for the final disintegration in 1811 of a friendship between Brummell and the heir to the throne that had begun in 1794 when Brummell was able to purchase a lowly commission in the Prince’s Tenth Royal Hussars.
+Living always beyond his means was fundamental to Brummell’s self-portrayal, much like Donald Trump’s career in real estate.
 He was virtually afloat, living on wit and words, a parodic figuration of the nobility with whom he associated.
-Finally, words were his undoing: whether according to anecdotes he said to Colonel McMahon of the Regent, “I made him what he is, and I can unmake him,” or to Lord Alvanley “who’s your fat friend?” when the Regent didn’t acknowledge him, is irrelevant; however it happened, the cut was made verbally, figuratively, and above all, it provoked the Regent’s most symbolic counter-stroke.
-This signifier itself is the cut on the presymbolic real, and remains the cutting tool that bars or eclipses the subject: it is the signifier that the Other cannot give but that cuts in all directions, especially across the ego-defenses of the Imaginary.
-In other words, the signifier “phallus.”
+Finally, words were his undoing: whether it was, according to anecdotes, because he said to Colonel McMahon of the Regent, “I made him what he is, and I can unmake him,” or because he asked Lord Alvanley “who’s your fat friend?” when the Regent didn’t acknowledge him, is irrelevant; however it happened, the cut was made verbally, figuratively, and above all, it provoked the Regent’s most symbolic counterstroke.
+This signifier itself is the cut on the presymbolic Real and remains the cutting tool that bars or eclipses the subject: it is the signifier that the Other cannot give but that cuts in all directions, especially across the ego-defenses of the Imaginary—in other words, the signifier “phallus.”

 Thus, both the Prince, on assuming his royal identity as Regent, and Brummell together experienced a crisis, one in which social mask and subjective identity come into conflict.
-The Regent’s political and personal loyalties took a 180-degree turn on the assumption of symbolic power while Brummell’s carefully constructed social mask slipped, revealing disturbance in the disparity between appearance and reality, between the pretense to have access to the phallus, or to have it instead of the Prince, and the reality of not having it.
+The Regent’s political and personal loyalties took a 180-degree turn on the assumption of symbolic power while Brummell’s carefully constructed social mask slipped, revealing disturbance in the disparity between appearance and reality, between the pretense of having the phallus instead of the Prince (or access to it) and the reality of not having it.
 As for any psychotic awaiting a triggering event for the psychopathology to emerge, this was a matter of hystericized self-rupture that would eventuate in a catastrophic undoing of Brummell’s fabulated person.

-However it transpired, Beau Brummell, dandy extraordinaire, came to a paradoxical end: was he indeed ill, or simply invested in living out a self-mockery?
-Brummell’s last years after his meteoritic fall from grace with the Prince Regent and then from London society at large—a fall exasperated by the concurrent evaporation of his carefully amassed cultural capital, plus a gambling debt of thousands of pounds—was spent in exile on the Continent to avoid debtor’s prison.
-After ten years, he gained a small and short-lived appointment at the British consulate at Caen, but when that evaporated he was forced into the Calais debtor’s prison and eventually died of syphilis at age 61.
-Syphilitic destruction of the brain is a slow process, and its symptoms closely resemble those of other mental disturbances; in Brummell’s case, “unkempt” might best describe his physical appearance during his decline, his dress a paradigmatic self-mockery, but in the asylum in which he died he also was said to live in a feces-bespattered room (revealing how fictitious the self-authoring personal hygiene during his ascendency), and behaved generally in ways that signaled a loss of self-consciousness and a deep disturbance in the symbolic register.
+However it transpired, Beau Brummell, dandy extraordinaire, came to a paradoxical end: was he indeed ill or simply invested in living out a self-mockery?
+Brummell’s last years after his meteoritic fall from grace with the Prince Regent and then from London society at large—a fall exacerbated by the concurrent evaporation of his carefully amassed cultural capital, plus a gambling debt of thousands of pounds—was spent in exile on the Continent to avoid debtor’s prison.
+After ten years, he gained a small and short-lived appointment at the British consulate at Caen, but when that evaporated, he was forced into the Calais debtor’s prison and eventually died of syphilis at age 61.
+Syphilitic destruction of the brain is a slow process, and its symptoms closely resemble those of other mental disturbances.
+In Brummell’s case, “unkempt” might best describe his physical appearance during his decline, his dress a paradigmatic self-mockery; but in the asylum where he died, he was also said to live in a feces-bespattered room (revealing the fictitiousness of his self-authoring personal hygiene during his ascendency) and behave generally in ways that signaled a loss of self-consciousness and a deep disturbance in the symbolic register.